Nurguyan/LHJAAAQ-Horaire-Parser/README.md

 # LHJAAAQ-Horaire-Parser

-This program parser matches of Quebec Junior Hockey League (https://www.lhjaaaq.com) in the foloowing format:
+This program parses statistical data from matches of Quebec Junior Hockey League (https://www.lhjaaaq.com) in the following format:
 | Field | Description |
 | --- | --- |
 | Date | Date of the match |